Overview

 About This Toolkit

-This toolkit was designed as an online resource for people interested in creating an intergenerational shared site or enhancing services at their current site.
-It is a living document that will be updated regularly with additional examples of promising practices.
-The Toolkit represents insights from many practitioners and researchers who generously shared their knowledge and experience with us.
-Although it focuses primarily on facilities that engage older adults with young children (toddlers through Kindergarten), many of the promising practices and tips are relevant for other populations and settings.
 Due to the online nature of this Toolkit, it is possible to go directly to the topics that are most important to you.
 However, the chapters build on each other.
 If you are thinking about developing a shared site, it is helpful to review all the chapters in order to deepen your understanding of promising practices and challenges.
+Each section includes effective practices, challenges, tips from practitioners, examples, and concrete tools that will help you plan and implement a high-quality shared site.

 - Section 2: Planning Includes suggestions and tools for forming a planning committee, conducting organizational and community assessments, and making key decisions related to target population, program model, partnerships and site selection.
 It also will help you develop a Logic Model and make your case.